-The PN to ADN program begins each fall and takes two (2) semesters to complete.
-This program is an INTENSE, FAST-PACED program and is designed to prepare LPN's for the role of a Registered Professional Nurse (RN) in a variety of health care settings.
-It is a rigorous course of academic studies and clinical experiences which includes pre-entry courses and nursing classes.
+NCMC has on-ground and online Associate Degree of Nursing (ADN) options.
+The ADN program begins each fall and takes two (2) semesters to complete.
+This program is an intense, fast-paced program and is designed to prepare LPN's for the role of a Registered Professional Nurse (RN) in a variety of health care settings.
 The program is designed to give graduates a broad scope of knowledge and ability in order to meet the needs of the changing health care delivery systems.
 Clinical experience is acquired at various acute care hospitals and community agencies.
-Field trips and workshops are incorporated into the educational plan.
-Upon successful completion of the PN to ADN program, the graduate is eligible to apply to take the NCLEX- RN (licensing) Examination for Registered Professional Nurses.
-The Missouri State Board of Nursing may refuse to grant a student permission to take licensing exams as outlined in the State of Missouri Nursing Practice Act, Chapter 335.066.
+Upon successful completion of the ADN program, the graduate is eligible to apply to take the NCLEX- RN (licensing) Examination for Registered Professional Nurses.
+It is important to note that the Missouri State Board of Nursing may refuse to grant a student permission to take licensing exams for reasons outlined in the State of Missouri Nursing Practice Act, Chapter 335.066.

 Applicants to the program must complete the entrance requirements.
-Admission criteria shall reflect consideration of the potential for the applicant to complete the program and meet the standards to apply for licensure (see section 335.046.2,RSMo).
+Admission criteria shall reflect consideration of the potential for the applicant to complete the program and meet the standards to apply for licensure (see section 335.046.2, RSMo).
 General admission to the college does not admit a student to the nursing program.